 The General Fund Budgetary Comparison Schedule is part of Required Supplementary Information on pages 60-61.
-Special Revenue budget schedules are shown on pages 74 through 83.
+Special Revenue budget schedules are shown on pages 74 through 82.

 Encumbrances, which are commitments related to executory contracts for goods or services, are recorded for budgetary control purposes in the General, Special Revenue, and Capital Project funds.
 Encumbrance accounting is utilized to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
 Encumbrances outstanding at year-end do not constitute expenditures or liabilities.
 Unencumbered appropriations lapse at year-end and encumbrances outstanding at that time are reported as reservations of fund balance for subsequent year expenditures.
+The Local Health and Welfare fund encumbers the amount estimated to be transferred to the programs.